demisto/content-docs/docs/become-a-tech-partner.md

 ## 5. Build your integration

 Build away!
 Please reach out on Slack if you need any technical assistance or guidance.
-Follow the [Dev Guide](dev-guide) to understand all the requirements and components.
+Follow the [Getting Started Guide](getting-started-guide) to understand all the requirements and components.

 At a minimum, an integration consists in:
 - The Python code that connects to your product(s)